Blog Customer FeedbackCustomer Feedback: The Only Guide You’ll Ever Need

 3. Customer feedback emails

-Email is still widely used for business communications, and you’re likely to get customer responses there as well.
+Email is still widely used for business communications, and you’ll likely get customer responses there as well.
 Fortunately, customer feedback emails can be automated so that they go out at specific times and after certain events.

 For example, if you just launched a new feature, you can set a timer for all current customers two weeks after the launch to capture feedback early.
 In your customer feedback emails, you can send customers to your feedback portal or give them feedback surveys so you can quickly quantify their feedback.